t-marinos/web-crawler/README.md

 # Web Crawler

 An asynchronous, single-subdomain web crawler built in Python.
-Given a starting URL, it visits every page on the same subdomain, prints each visited URL with its discovered links, and produces a final results dictionary.
+Given a starting URL, it visits every page on the same subdomain, prints each visited URL with its discovered links, and produces a final results dictionary with all the links found on each page.

 ## Architecture